alanwsmith/doc-write-image-loader/README.md

 - Ability to limit image size so it fits in the `winner.innerHeight` as well.
 - Minified version of the script.
 - Comparison test pages with other ways to call images to test against.
-- Breakpoint config generator tool.
+- Breakpoint config generator tool. (maybe not if only percentages are used)